Terms and Conditions for Receiving Financial Aid

 - If you did not receive sufficient financial aid necessary to enable you to attend Montana Tech, let us know.
 If you have unique circumstances, we may be able to address them.
 Indicate your acceptance or rejection of the aid offered by completing your Financial Aid Notification on-line.
 Awards will be canceled if no response is received.

 If you will not attend Montana Tech for one or more of the semesters listed on your Award Notification, please let us know.
 A change in your enrollment status may affect your eligibility for certain awards.
 Audit credits do not count toward the credit requirements in determining enrollment status.

 Financial aid is money in the form of loans, grants and employment available to students to help pay the cost of attending a college, university, or vocational/technical school.
 Financial aid comes from the federal government (the largest provider of aid), state governments, the schools themselves, and other public and private sources.

 The following is information concerning federal financial and state aid you may have been awarded.
 Unless otherwise indicated, all financial aid is credited directly to your University business office student account.

-If you did not receive a work-study award as part of your financial aid package, you may have your name added to the work-study request list by sending in a written request or e-mail.
+If you did not receive a work-study award as part of your financial aid package, you may have your name added to the work-study request list by sending in a written request or e-mail to email@example.com.
 If work-study funds become available, students on the request list will be considered for an award based on their eligibility.
 Being placed on the wait list in no way assures you that you will receive a work-study award.